Myriade/deconnexion.ca/README.md

 # deconnexion.ca
 Standby website for an interesting domain name.

-To contact me : myriadeweb.com
+To contact me : cafe@deconnexion.ca